kittyschulz/visual_census/README.md

 For our purposes, the Stanford Cars Dataset contains a slightly disproportionate amount of exotic or ultra-luxury cars (cars costing more than $200,000USD).
 Of the 8,144 images in the training set, 1,072 can be classified as 'exotic' or 'ultra-luxury' cars--about 13 percent.

-### ResNet152 Image Classifier

-A ResNet152 model pretrained on ImageNet was fine tuned on the Stanford Cars Dataset.

-### Other Models
+### Initial Models

-the Keras Sequential model API was used.
+Initial benchmark models were built using a ResNet50 model pre-trained on ImageNet and the Keras Sequential model API.
+The Keras Sequential API was used as a faster alternative to the RestNet model.

+Using the original 196 labels of the Stanford Cars Dataset, we obtained a validation accuracy on the order of 20 percent with the ResNet50 model.
+The benchmark models were used to classify
+- Maximum validation accuracy on Value classification (68%)
+- Achieved 66% validation accuracy on Type classification

 To train the classifier on the Stanford dataset, each image was cropped based on the bounding boxes provided in the training set and resized to 224 by 224 pixels.
 We used vehicle car type labels to train the model.

 Our ResNet50 model obtained a validation accuracy of 66 percent for car type labels.

-The Keras Sequential API was also used as a faster alternative to the RestNet model.
  It was trained on the car Value labels and ultimately obtained a validation accuracy of 68 percent.

-- Maximum validation accuracy on Value classification (68%)
-- Achieved 66% validation accuracy on Type classification
+### ResNet152 Image Classifier

+A ResNet152 model pretrained on ImageNet was fine tuned on the Stanford Cars Dataset.

 ## 2. Object Detection on Street-Level Scenes